tosca07/picochess/README.md

 - connect-dgt-on-debian.sh, needed on Debian laptops to connect them to a Bluetooth DGT e-board

 How to add more engines?
-From start only modern engines can be chosen from menu.
-For more engines see the picochess group.
+In the repo there are only Stockfish and LC0 examples.
 To add an engine you need:
 - locate the /opt/picochess/engines folder - Pi uses aarch64 and Debian laptops x86_64 folder
 - add an executable file like "engineX" and a text file "engineX.uci" with settings
 - add an [engineX] section in engines.ini file
-To get a lot of Pi engines copy the entire /opt/picoshess/engines/aarch64 folder from an image found in the picochess google group.
+To get a lot of Pi engines copy the entire /opt/picoshess/engines/ folder from an image found in the picochess google group.

 Installation with more info
 ---------------------------